In this article

 4. Highlight your business and links on your profile

 Don’t forget to link your website in your bio or Twitter/Instagram accounts to Clubhouse.
 While speaking in rooms and plugging your hustle, others in the room may be compelled to check out your profile.
-Having those links your bio would help convert some of that interest from the Clubhouse app over to your other pages.
+Having those links in your bio would help convert some of that interest from the Clubhouse app over to your other pages.
+One way to ensure the security of confidential information transmitted to the Clubhouse is to use the due diligence data room for due diligence purposes.

 How to start your own room in Clubhouse